compscidr/ansible-github-cli/roles/github_cli_extension/README.md

-# Github CLI role
+# github_cli_extension
-This role will:
-- import to the gpg key to `/etc/apt/trusted.d` and verify the signature
-- add the apt repo to `/etc/apt/sources.d`
-- install the gh apt package
+This role will install gh extensions if they are not already installed

 ### Variables table: